Non-Abelian Fibonacci quantum Hall states in 4-layer rhombohedral stacked graphene: Minimal model for multi-layer rhombohedral graphene

-$n$-degenerate Landau levels can be realized by $n$-layer of graphene with rhombohedral stacking \cite{MM07114333} under a magnetic field.
+Using a minimal model for band structure, \Rf{MM07114333} found that $n$-degenerate Landau levels can be realized by $n$-layer of graphene with rhombohedral stacking under a magnetic field. \Rf{MM07114333} also pointed out that longer range hopping beyond the minimal model can destoy the Landau level degeneracy.
 Rhombohedral stacking is a configuration of graphene layers where the $A$ sublattice of one layer lies directly under the $B$ sublattice of the next layer.
 The displacements continue in the same direction moving up the stack, which is in contrast to the alternating case of Bernal graphene.
 Three displacements by the sublattice separation vector correspond to a lattice vector of graphene, so rhombohedral stacking follows an $ABC$ pattern where every third layer has zero relative displacement.

 A single layer of graphene has the low energy effective Hamiltonian

 where $v_F$ is the Fermi velocity, ${\bf k} = (k_x,k_y)$, and $\boldsymbol{\sigma}$ is the vector of Pauli matrices.
 The direct sum accounts for two inequivalent valleys at the $K$ and $K'$ points which are time-reversed partners of each other.